AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/understanding-smart-campaigns.md

 >[!CAUTION]
 >
->If you move a Smart Campaign from one program to another program and the campaign’s Smart List or Flow Steps reference the original program, you must manually update the information to reflect its new program, as it will **not** auto-update.
+>If you move a Smart Campaign from one program to another program and the campaign's Smart List or Flow Steps reference the original program, you must manually update the information to reflect its new program, as it will **not** auto-update.

 >[!MORELIKETHIS]
 >